 - Critical thinking, as actuaries need to use their logic and reasoning to identify strengths and weakness of solutions

-To become an actuary, you will first need to complete an undergraduate degree in actuarial science, mathematics, statistics, science, business or any other analytical field.
+To become an actuary, you will first need to complete an undergraduate degree in actuarial science, mathematics, statistics, science, business or another analytical (quantitative) field.

 On completion of this degree, actuaries need to pass exams accredited by certain boards (discussed below) to become a certified professional.
 This further training can take anywhere from four to 10 years.